-- 34.1 The Illegal Coaching penalty may be called by either referee or can be drawn to the referees' attention by either ten second timer.
+34.1 The Illegal Coaching Penalty may be called by either referee or can be drawn to the referees' attention by either ten second timer.
 If called by the latter, the ten second timer will signal to the referee by using the sound used to indicate a ten second penalty.
-The table referee will check the details of the Illegal coaching penalty with the ten second timer before confirming the penalty has been made and taking the appropriate action. - 34.2 Members of the team listed on the line-up sheet and not on court may only communicate with the players on the court during an official break in play (whistle stoppage), and only until the referee says 'quiet please'.
-If a team is still communicating after 'quiet please' is called the team will receive an illegal coaching team penalty. - 34.3 If there is a second incident of illegal coaching during the same game, that person will be removed from the Field of Play (FOP) and a Team Penalty will be given.
+The table referee will check the details of the Illegal coaching penalty with the ten second timer before confirming the penalty has been made and taking the appropriate action.

-34.4 E-coaching by the use of any electronic devices is allowed from the 'spectators' area to members on team bench.
+- 34.2 Members of the team listed on the line-up sheet and not on court may only communicate with the players on the court during an official break in play (whistle stoppage), and only until the referee says 'quiet please'.
+If a team is still communicating after 'quiet please' is called the team will receive an Illegal Coaching Team Penalty. - 34.3 If there is a second incident of illegal coaching during the same game, that person will be removed from the field of play and a Team Penalty will be given.
+If it is not certain which person is guilty of illegal coaching, eliminate persons based on data on the score sheet in the following order: (1) Head Coach or the first staff member listed, (2) Assistant Coach or the second staff member listed, or (3) any other staff member remaining on the bench, or (4) players on the bench in ascending order of player number. - 34.4 E-coaching by the use of any electronic devices is allowed from the 'spectators' area to members on team bench.
 Players cannot use any hearing devices as in rule 6.7.
-If an E-coaching device is making any sound or noise that will disturb the game, a team penalty will be called for illegal coaching and the device(s) will be switched off, removed from the bench area and given to table official.
+If an E-coaching device is making any sound or noise that will disturb the game, a Team Penalty will be called for Illegal Coaching and the device(s) will be switched off, removed from the bench area and given to table official.